philadams-zz/philadams.net/src/quotes.md

 > Stay hungry... stay foolish. _Steve Jobs_

 -
+> Life is either daring adventure or nothing at all. _Helen Keller_

+-
 > When my information changes, I change my opinion.
 What do you do, Sir?
 > _John Maynard Keynes_

+-
+> In the end it's not the years in your life that count it's the life in your
+> years. _Abraham Lincoln_

+-
+> If I'd followed all the rules I'd never have gotten anywhere. _Marilyn
+> Monroe_

 -
 > Only two things can happen: nothing, or something bad.